About

 Isabel Steven, Program Coordinator

 Isabel Steven (she/her) comes to MARCH with nearly ten years of experience as a museum professional in history, art and literary institutions. she was most recently at the Rosenbach Museum and Library where she developed public programs and managed the historic house tour and docent guide force.
 She earned her MA in Public History at Temple University, where her scholarship theorized queer possibilities of economically independent coupled women in 18th-century Philadelphia.
 This scholarship was featured in the debut season of the Elfreth’s Alley Museum podcast The Alley Cast, a project that she co-produced in summer 2020.
 Her thesis focused on the application and transformation of this type of scholarship for a public audience, the historic house museum as a site uniquely situated to interpret queer history, and the use of intuition and possibility as methodology.
-She is excited to join MARCH in developing programs, projects and managing the Historic Preservation continuing education program at a time when the center is turning its focus to the environmental humanities.
+Isabel manages the Continuing Education in Historic Preservation Program and is the managing editor for the Encyclopedia of Greater Philadelphia.